SUBHANGI-DHASMANA/hybrid-search-cache-rag-app/README.md

 - **Backend**: Python-based with LangChain for orchestration
 - **Frontend**: Streamlit for rapid development and iteration
 - **Retrieval**: ChromaDB for vector storage, BM25 for keyword search
-- **LLM Integration**: Hugging Face models (Mistral-7B-Instruct-v0.2 and sentence-transformers/all-MiniLM-L6-v2)
+- **LLM Integration**: Hugging Face models (Mistral fine tuned mode: mistral_7b-instruct-research-paper and sentence-transformers/all-MiniLM-L6-v2)
 - **Data Processing**: PyPDF and custom extractors for academic papers
-- **Deployment**: Containerized for easy deployment and scaling on Hugging Face Spaces
+- **Deployment**: Containerized for easy deployment using docker

 ## Installation and Setup